MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

 **Impact:** Loss or manipulation of funds

-This could allow an attacker to, for example, withdraw their share twice or call the divestment logic to retrieve tokens that they shouldn't have access to, leading to a direct loss of user funds from the vault.
+This could allow an attacker to withdraw their share twice or call the divestment logic to retrieve tokens that they shouldn't have access to, leading to a direct loss of user funds from the vault.

 A reentrant call could interrupt the process, leading to a situation where the contract's internal accounting is calculated based on incomplete or manipulated data.

 **Proof of Concept:**

-*** Mechanism of Attack ***
+- Mechanism of Attack

 The Solidity compiler executes modifiers in the order they are listed.